ActiveForums/ActiveForums/README.md

 Active Forums Module for the DNN Platform

+A new community driven copy of this project is being maintained here: https://github.com/DNNCommunity/Dnn.CommunityForums

 What is the Active Forums Module?

 The Active Forums Module installs an online discussion forum that is tightly integrated with the DotNetNuke CMS platform.
 Previously offered as a commercial module from Active Modules Inc. the codebase has been converted to an open source project after the acquisition of Active Modules by DNN Corp.